Obtaining a power of attorney for your elderly parent; what it is, why you need it, the different options, and how get it in place.

 What is a power of attorney?A power of attorney is a legal document that can allow your parent to appoint one or more trusted people to help them make decisions or to make decisions on their behalf.
 For example: whether to approve complicated surgery in the case of an emergency, when your parent is unable to make the decision for themselves.

 Why is a power of attorney important?Without a power of attorney it can be difficult to deal with finances and authorize medical treatment if your parent is physically or mentally incapable of doing so themselves.
 Paying bills and accessing bank accounts can involve a long, complicated process through the Court of Protection.
 Say your loved one has a funeral fund; that fund could be locked away by legal processes, but the funeral will still need to go ahead.
 In the meantime you will be footing the bill out of your own pocket, at a time when added stress is the last thing you need.
 What if your parent's mental capacity declines to a point where they're unable to care for themselves and unable to approve important decisions like the sale of their home.
 You could be in the situation where care needs to be provided, with no way of paying for it, and little support available because their assets amount to more than the maximum limit for local authority funding.
 So it’s very important to get these legal contingencies in place ahead of time.
+In some instances, in may be necessary to arrange an independent mental capacity assessment particularly if there are contentious or unusual circumstances in the will.

 What if my parent is scared of losing control?